Charge card comparison:

 Cons

-Not many car brands are on the list yet, but it is possible to manually link any car
+Only a few car brands can be connected, but it is possible to manually link any car

 Vattenfall connected cars: 1/5